The First Upper Bound on the Non-Stationary Gravitational Wave Background and its Implication on the High Redshift Binary Black Hole Merger Rate: Results from LVK O3 and O4a observing runs

 \subsection{Spectral Covariance from LIGO Data}

-Fig. \ref{fig:Cs_data} presents the noise-weighted estimator of the spectral covariance matrix, $\hat{C}_{S,w}^{IJ}(f_i, f_j)$, computed using strain data from the O3 and O4a observing runs.
+Fig. \ref{fig:Cs_data} presents the noise-weighted estimator of the spectral covariance matrix, $\hat{\mathcal{C}}_{S,w}^{IJ}(f_i, f_j)$, computed using strain data from the O3 and O4a observing runs.
 The correlation is obtained between the frequency bins coarse-grained at a frequency resolution of 1/32 Hz.
-Given the wide dynamic range of $\hat{C}_{S}^{IJ}(f_1, f_2)$—with fluctuations spanning both positive and negative values—we adopt a symmetric logarithmic (symlog) color scale to visualize the full structure effectively.
+Given the wide dynamic range of $\hat{\mathcal{C}}_{S,w}^{IJ}(f_1, f_2)$—with fluctuations spanning both positive and negative values—we adopt a symmetric logarithmic (symlog) color scale to visualize the full structure effectively.

+We note that, unlike the theoretical spectral covariance matrices shown in Figs.~\ref{fig:Cs_ABH} and \ref{fig:Cs_PBH}, which are strictly positive, the observational estimator $\hat{\mathcal{C}}^{IJ}_{S,w}(f_1,f_2)$ in Fig.~\ref{fig:Cs_data} exhibits both positive and negative values.
+In the theoretical modeling, the spectral covariance is defined as an ensemble average over realizations of the SGWB signal and captures correlations induced by a population of merging binaries.
+In contrast, the observational covariance is a noise-dominated, finite-duration estimator obtained by cross-correlating strain data from two detectors (see Eq.~\eqref{Cov_IJ}), which naturally allows both positive and negative correlations.

-The covariance matrix does not exhibit any pronounced structure, consistent with a signal dominated by noise.
-As expected, the amplitude of fluctuations increases near 60 Hz, reflecting the increase in noise level due to the frequency-dependent suppression of the sensitivity due to the overlap reduction function (ORF) between the H1 and L1 detectors.
+As expected, the amplitude of fluctuations increases above 60 Hz, reflecting the increase in noise level due to the frequency-dependent suppression by the overlap reduction function (ORF) between the H1 and L1 detectors.

 In addition to stationary noise, a non-stationary noise budget contributes to residual correlations in the data \citep{vajente2020machine,zackay2021detecting,mozzon2022does}.
 Temporal variations due to instrumental and environmental conditions can introduce fluctuations in the strain noise level that vary across time segments.
-These effects can produce weak off-diagonal features in $\hat{C}_{S}^{IJ}(f_1, f_2)$.
-To mitigate these contributions, we apply a non-stationarity cut as mentioned earlier in this section.
+These effects can produce weak off-diagonal features in the noise covariance matrix.
+To mitigate these contributions, we apply a non-stationarity cut as mentioned in the last subsection.